suu990901/MaskMoE/README.md

 # MaskMoE
 The official code for the paper "MaskMoE: Boosting Token-Level Learning via Routing Mask in Mixture-of-Experts".
-Code will be availabel soon.
+The code will be available soon.
 Stay tuned.